 10 years as a National Marine Conservation Area Reserve

-This year Canada and the Haida Nation are celebrating the 10th anniversary of the establishment of the Gwaii Haanas National Marine Conservation Area Reserve.
+In 2020, Canada and the Haida Nation celebrated the 10th anniversary of the establishment of the Gwaii Haanas National Marine Conservation Area Reserve.
 Our celebratory tagline is Gwaii Haanas: The Ocean Provides.

 A decade ago the Haida Nation, Parks Canada and Fisheries and Oceans Canada signed an agreement that was thousands of years in the making: the 2010 Gwaii Haanas Marine Agreement protects a place where the ocean, land and Haida have been intertwined for over 12,000 years.

 Gwaii Haanas’ marine protection story, however, began much earlier than 2010.
 In 1985, the Haida Nation designated the southern one third of Haida Gwaii as a Haida Heritage Site.
 Since 1993, Gwaii Haanas has been cooperatively managed by the Haida Nation and Parks Canada via the Archipelago Management Board.
 In 2010, with the signing of the Gwaii Haanas Marine Agreement, Gwaii Haanas was also designated as a National Marine Conservation Area Reserve and Haida Heritage Site.
 Since then, the Haida Nation, Parks Canada and Fisheries and Oceans Canada have worked together as the Archipelago Management Board making decisions about the land-and-sea protected area.

 We’ve worked to restore salmon streams on Lyell Island, to conserve culturally important seabirds and to restore kelp forests and species at risk such as Northern Pacific Abalone.
 We’ve also celebrated the 20th anniversary of Gwaii Haanas cooperative management by raising a monumental pole at Windy Bay that depicts stories of cooperation, culture and creatures of the land and sea.